-The City of Columbia has purchased 11 lots located with the central City on the block of Garth, Oak, Lynn and Sexton.
-The City has been working with the neighborhood to develop a plan for reuse.
+The City of Columbia previously purchased 11 lots located with the central City on the block of Garth, Oak, Lynn and Sexton.
+The City worked with the neighborhood to develop a plan for reuse.
 The City held a neighborhood meeting on October 24, 2015 at Centro Latino with 20 attendees.
 The meeting featured a neighborhood walk to view the properties and a planning session to identify what the neighborhood would like to see redeveloped.
 The neighborhood identified affordable housing, storm water infrastructure, sidewalks, greenspace, community garden and other infrastructure needs as important to include within rededevelopment.
 The City held and additional public meeting at Centro Latino and worked with the MU School of Architectural Studies to develop conceptual site plans that interpretted the intitial public input received.
 The top 5 conceptual site plans were reviewed and commented on by the group attendees.
 There were 30 meeting attendees.
-City staff is utilizing the public input received on the 5 conceptual site plans to develop a final plan that will include a CDBG application for FY 2017 funding.
+The public input informed the plans for storm water improvements included within the CDBG budget for FY 2017, which is included within this plan.